SLajuwomi/hotel-hunt/plan.md

 sep 7

-- need barriers
+- need barriers - just decrease size of barrier
+- I'm buront out of this honestly
-- increase speed as less enemies on screen
+- increase speed as less enemies on screen - done
 - maybe add levels
   - funciton called increase level
   - if all enemies die increase level